New York City's only surfing beach is finally primed for overnight tourists

 Van Englen hasn't said anything about staying over at The Rockaway Hotel, but she's taken advantage of its offerings for drop-in guests: "I can say I've been to the hotel about five times now in its opening month (for an art event, lunch, drinks and outdoor yoga, etc)."

-Traugott, who's about the become a local again, agrees the new space has a lot going for it: "I think the food and drinks are a little nicer than other options in the area and thus they'll be the destination of choice for special occasions for a while."
+Traugott, who's about to become a local again, agrees the new space has a lot going for it: "I think the food and drinks are a little nicer than other options in the area and thus they'll be the destination of choice for special occasions for a while."

 Jigarjian says "bringing the community and the vibrancy of the already existing amazing culture here in Rockaway and giving it a platform," is one of the things she's hoping the hotel will do.